 Back in those days, the tour of the winery was obligatory.
 Which was okay with us since we were neophytes and knew practically nothing about making wine.
 Growing up my family had California wines on holidays and in college my horizons were expanded to include wines from Europe.
 We drank Mateus Rosé from Portugal, Blue Nun & Schwarze Katz from Germany and Chianti in the old fiasco bottles from Italy (which of course we used for dorm room candle holders when they were emptied.)
 But beyond that I knew very little about wine.
 But I was willing to learn and eager to try something new.
 And although it would be years before the term locavore became fashionable, I was definitely intrigued by the idea of drinking wine made in my own backyard.

 After the tour we tasted their wines.
-I don’t remember all the wines we tried that day, but I remember being impressed by their “Seasonal” wines, especially the Winter White (a blend of Chardonnay, Sauvignon Blanc, Riesling and Cayuga) and Summer Blush, a rosé wine made from Merlot and Cabernet Sauvignon with strawberry overtones.
+I don’t remember all the wines we tried that day, but I remember being impressed by their “Seasonal” wine series, especially the Winter White (a blend of Chardonnay, Sauvignon Blanc, Riesling and Cayuga) and Summer Blush, a rosé wine made from Merlot and Cabernet Sauvignon with strawberry overtones.
 Also a big hit with our group was Spring Splendor, an off-dry Rose of Merlot fermented with cranberries.
-In fact, I was so taken with the idea of fermenting a wine with cranberries that I bought a couple of bottles of the Spring Splendor to take home for Thanksgiving.
+In fact, I was so taken with the idea of fermenting a wine with cranberries that I bought a couple of bottles of the Spring Splendor to take home for our family Thanksgiving dinner.